 The reports that enable you to relate general accounts to analytic accounts are valuable tools for improving your evaluation of different hourly costs of employees.
 The difference between product balances in the analytic account and in the general accounts, divided by the total number of hours worked, can then be applied to the cost of the product.
 Some companies adjust for that difference by carrying out another analytic operation at the end of the month in an account created for that purpose.
 This analytic account should have a balance that tends towards zero.

-Because you've got a system with integrated timesheets you can then:
+Because you have got a system with integrated timesheets, you can then:

 track the profitability of projects in the analytic accounts,